 Highly Sensitive Person - Are we more likely to get PTSD/C-PTSD? - Good Question!

-This response from Antonieta Contreras, trauma therapist, is one of the best overviews of HSP I have read.
+This is based on writings of Antonieta Contreras, trauma therapist, and is one of the best overviews of HSP I have read.
 I hope it helps you to understand your self, your family and friends and highly sensitive people.
 We do not have a deficit, we have a super-power.
 It's taken from Quora and slightly reduced.

 The concept of “Highly Sensitive People” HSP has a little of myth, a little of science, and a little of magic.

 The myth started developing in the 70s around the concept of the “indigo Children.”
 It was suggested that certain children are born with special or ‘supernatural’ traits and abilities, making them more spiritually evolved, empathic, and sensitive to the world around them.
-The term "Indigo" comes from the belief that these children possess an indigo-colored aura. ....
-The movement recognized certain attributes often explained as deficits in personality, temperament, and cognitive development as strengths.
+The movement recognised certain attributes which had often been explained as deficits in personality, temperament, and cognitive development as actually being strengths.

-I think this got the attention of the scientific community which found that many kids are born with heightened sensory responses.
+The scientific community also found that many kids are born with heightened sensory responses.
 Psychologists Elaine N. Aron and Arthur Aron coined and developed the concept of HSP, or highly sensitive person, in the 1990s.

-A highly sensitive person is also more attuned to their emotions and the emotions of others and tend to feel things deeply and may be more affected by emotionally charged situations or experiences.
+A highly sensitive person is also more attuned to their emotions and the emotions of others and tend to feel things very deeply and may be more affected by emotionally charged situations or experiences.
+Again a double edged sword.
 What’s interesting is that HSPs are considered as having a high level of empathy and compassion that helps them readily sense the feelings and needs of others, making them great listeners and supportive friends, which was one of the main attributes of the Indigo Kids.

 Actually, many highly sensitive persons do end up developing mental disorders because of the lack of understanding of their sensitivity.
-They may not succeed in the material world as expected, which make them feel excluded and defeated.
-It is not their sensitivity that leads to mental health issues but the response from others too them.
+They may not succeed in the material world as expected or in a way that reflects their profound potential, which make them feel excluded and defeated.
+It is not their sensitivity that leads to mental health issues but the response from others to them.

-So, yes, HSP may develop a trauma disorder more easily than others not because they lack resilience, but because they may find the aggressiveness and lack of love of their environments too painful to bear and to manage.
-They can become sick in their stomach if they witness poverty, violence, abuse, etc., which puts their nervous system at risk.
+HSP may develop a trauma disorder because they may find the aggressiveness and lack of love of their environments too unsafe, painful to bear and to overwhelming to manage.
+They can become literally sick in their stomach if they witness poverty, violence, abuse, etc., which puts their nervous system at risk.

-But can also resolve the traumatization faster and better than many because the highly sensitive person can use their high sensitivity to find safety, beauty, and hope.
+But it has been also found that some HSPs can also resolve the traumatization faster and better than many because the highly sensitive person can use their high sensitivity to find safety, beauty, and hope.

 Note from me

-When I read this I found myself wanting to shout out "Exactly!"
-I hope this resonates with you and I love the last sentence.
-I have found I was able to intuitively guide my healing and self discover trauma healing strategies because I was so attuned with my experiences.
-I intuitively gravitated to those with good, calm people with healing nervous systems and fled from those with the opposite.
+I hope this resonates with you and brings hope to you if you are HSP or have HSP children or friends/partner.
+I found I was able to intuitively guide my healing and self discover trauma healing strategies because I was so attuned with my experiences.
+I intuitively gravitated to those good, calm people with healing nervous systems and fled from those with the opposite.
 I started running to get my energy moving and let my body shake instinctively when it needed to (prior to even knowing about TRE).
-I cried buckets to release cortisol limiting chemicals and learned to belly breathe (again without knowing about vagal nerve simulation) when I noticed how calming and soothing this was after running.
+I cried buckets to release cortisol limiting chemicals and learned to belly breathe and deep sigh out (again without knowing about vagal nerve simulation) when I noticed how calming and soothing this was after running.
+I learned to slow cook, slow walk, slow down again because I experienced in seconds what happened one day when I was too exhausted to be fast so I kept using the strategy to calm when I needed to.

-And yet, I still find whales getting beached and the news too much to hold and end up having to practice Buddhist Tonglen meditation just to self regulate and not overwhelm myself.
+And yet, I still find whales getting beached and the news too much.
+I still have to practice Buddhist Tonglen meditation just to self regulate and not overwhelm myself.
 The open plan office is like the 'House of Horrors' to me.
-And, I totally relate to feeling mis-understood, labelled, bullied and judged which led to a whole host of issues and masking/exhaustion from masking which I have addressed as a HSP in adult life.
+And, I totally relate to feeling mis-understood, labelled, bullied and judged which led to a whole host of issues and masking/exhaustion from masking which I have addressed as a HSP in adult life, inspired by my learning as a counsellor about person centred theory.

-Here is a testimony from a HSP client I worked with:
+Here is a testimony from a HSP client I worked with who was struggling with high levels of activation from sensitivity to suffering.

 "Absolutely brilliant.
 Dee is such a caring person and has giving me such helpful guidance over the sessions I have had with her.
 Can highly recommend."
 (Came for support to deal with being a highly sensitive person, Client L)